 Ellen Richmond decides to trade the stresses of her fast-track, big-city lifestyle for the slower pace of her quieter hometown, where she is known and loved.
-It remains to be seen, however, whether or not returning to her hometown, a fishbowl of a place, and her eccentric mother, Dot, and scatter-brained sister, Catherine, is the best course of action.
-At home, Ellen becomes reacquainted with her senior prom date, Rusty, who thinks they can pick up where they left off, and her befuddled high school teacher, Mr. Munn.
-Though worlds apart from the people who love her, Ellen begins to adjust to a very different way of life.
-Written by
+But is returning to her fishbowl-like hometown, her eccentric mother Dot, and her scatterbrained sister Catherine, the best course of action?
+Ellen gets reacquainted with her senior-prom date Rusty, who thinks they can pick up where they left off, and Mr. Munn, her befuddled teacher.
+Though worlds apart from the people who love her, Ellen begins to adjust to a very different way of life. —Anonymous

 actress shares first name with charactercharacter name as series titlethree word series titleforename as series titleactress name as series title10 more